 Key features of narrative structure and character and how they are used and positioned in fiction texts.
 Knowledge and understanding of fiction, and the techniques writers use.
 The construction of setting/atmosphere.
 Character and stereo type; physical description and dialogue to convey character; textual interpretation and evidence.
 Construction of narrative tension and suspense.
-Planning narrative; narrative structure; function of character and type; physical description and dialogue to convey character; textual interpretation of a writer's ideas, viewpoint and themes and relating to other texts read Genres of texts will consider, pre/post 20th century novels including Shakespeare; plays and poetry, myths and legends from around the world.
+Planning narrative; narrative structure; function of character and type; physical description and dialogue to convey character; textual interpretation; textual interpretation and evidence.
+Understanding the development of a writer's ideas, viewpoint and themes and relating to other texts read Genres of texts will consider, pre/post 20th century novels including Shakespeare; plays and poetry, myths and legends from around the world.